Private API

 — Functioncalc_aoa(s::SymbolicAWEModel)

-Calculate the mean angle of attack [rad] over the wingspan from the VSM solver.
+Calculates the mean angle of attack [rad] over the wingspan from the VSM solver.

 Equations and System Management